adionditsak/blacklist-check-unix-linux-utility/README.md

 Works on UNIX/Linux systems with Bash.

 Blacklists grabbed from https://hetrixtools.com/blacklist-check.
-Previously used http://multirbl.valli.org/.
+Previously used http://multirbl.valli.org/, but changed due to hetrixtools.com providing a list with more reliable responses.
 You can find both below or go to the url and copy/paste them.

 ![ScreenShot](./bl.png)